vitalab/neuralteleportation/README.md

 **WARNING** The MLP model with xavier init needs a gain=1.0 to converge, unlike the other models where the default gain=0.02 is enough.

+This experiment requires about 40 GPU*hours.

 ### Pseudo-teleportation (Figure 10)

 Use the instructions in section "Convergence boost of teleportation" above, but with this config file: `neuralteleportation/experiments/config/SGD_vs_PseudoTeleport.yml` .

+This experiment requires about 40 GPU*hours.

 ### Micro-teleportations (Figure 4)